The 2009 Associated Students election ended Thursday in a landslide victory for the Open People’s Party.

 “I’m so excited,” Arreola said.
 “We worked really hard at everything we did. … The students spoke.
 It’s the way to look at it.
 This is just an example of our dedication.
 OPP is going to work for everyone, not just OPP students.”

-Student Voice! presidential candidate Paulina Abustan, who received 41.23 percent of the vote, had a different take on the election, however.
+Student Voice! presidential candidate Paulina Abustan, who came in second, had a different take on the election.

-“We can’t keep seeing the same people elected – they’re all from RHA,” Abustan said.
+“We can’t keep seeing the same people elected – they’re all from [the Residence Hall Association],” Abustan said.
 “It’s becoming a dictatorship.
-Our campus needs to do more research on candidates instead of voting for someone who gives them a free hotdog. … It’s the same mentality, the same people getting elected.”
+Our campus needs to do more research on candidates instead of voting for someone who gives them a free hotdog… It’s the same mentality, the same people getting elected.”

 Abustan said A.S. elections are unfairly decided by the amount of money each party funnels into their campaign.